jandolezal/licenses/README.md

 ### Licenses

 Initial spiders `vyroba_elektriny` and `vyroba_tepla` partially scraping data from licenses for electricity generation and heat generation.

+The scrapers are written with the assumption that Scrapy's json [feed export](https://docs.scrapy.org/en/latest/topics/feed-exports.html) will be used.
 Output is best in .json as some fields are lists of other items (one license can have many capacities and many facilities; facilities themselves can have many capacities).

 Scraping data about land registry and in case of hydro power plants river and river km is not implemented.